 - The Old Town, also known as the Vieux Nice.
-A village within the city made up of cobblestone streets and small squares.
+A village within the city is made up of cobblestone streets and small squares.
 It can be a labyrinth type of place, but once you get your bearings you’ll understand how to get out 🙂

 - Cours Saleya.
-On the edge of the old town, this market is filled with fruits vegetables and flowers.
-Except for Mondays when there is the antique market.
+On the edge of the old town, this market is filled with fruits vegetables, and flowers, except for Mondays when there is the antique market.
 Check it out for the sheer pleasure of seeing fresh produce and typical foods from the region.
-You can also buy spices, olives and delicious loaves of bread for the day’s picnic.
+You can also buy spices, olives, and delicious loaves of bread for the day’s picnic.

 - Zone Pietonne: A long pedestrian street lined with restaurants and shops.
-Have an ice cream, listen to outdoor music during the summer months or just people watch at one of the many outdoor cafes.
+Have an ice cream, listen to outdoor music during the summer months, or just people-watch at one of the many outdoor cafes.